ericPantarotto/react_completeGuide/_notes/notes.md

 - The advantage of this approach is that you can rely on the data being there once the events page component is being rendered.
 Therefore you don't need to render a loading state on this event's page component.
 - The downside, of course, is that we have this delay where it looks to the user as if nothing is happening.

+### Reflecting The Current Navigation State in the UI

+It's important to recognize that the loading indicator won't be added on the page which you're transitioning to, but instead on some page, or a component, which is already visible on the screen when the transition is started.

+That's different compared to what we had before with use Effect and a separate loading state.
 <!---
 [comment]: it works with text, you can rename it how you want